Talib8335/Task-Offloading/readme.md

 2. **Manager**: The manager receives tasks from IoT devices and evaluates the status of all fog nodes (checking CPU usage, memory usage, task queue length, etc.).
 Based on the **Weighted Formula Method**, it selects the most suitable fog node for task offloading.
 3. **Fog Nodes**: Fog nodes process tasks based on their resource availability.
 If selected, the node handles the task processing; otherwise, it communicates with the manager for further decision-making.
 Redis caching is utilized to store frequently requested tasks.
 4. **Cloud Node**: If none of the fog nodes are available, tasks are forwarded to the cloud node for processing.
-5. **Redis Cache**: Frequently accessed tasks are cached using Redis, reducing the processing time and server load for repeated tasks.
+5. **Redis Cache**: Frequently accessed tasks are cached using Redis in the in-memory RAM, reducing the processing time and server load for repeated tasks.

 ## Task Offloading Details
 1. **Task Generation**: IoT devices generate tasks with varying characteristics, such as size and priority.
 The task generation follows a **Poisson